 Sun exposure

 Full-sun lawns should get an average of 3 ounces of nitrogen per year for each 1,000 square feet.
-Grass in full sun needs more fertilizer to grow and recover from heat stress.
-Shaded lawns need only half that quantity of nitrogen.
+In full sun, grass needs more fertilizer to grow and recover from heat stress.
+On the other hand, shaded lawns need only half that quantity of nitrogen.

 You should always fertilize during your grass’s growing season because this is when:

-- Grass is hungry for nutrients and absorbs them more efficiently.
+- The grass is hungry for nutrients and absorbs them more efficiently.

 - You get better results with less fertilizer.